jakewdr/jake/README.md

+## What is this

+my personal blog/website

+## How to build

-my personal blog/website, to build simply pip install the requirements and then run 'python build.py'
+to build simply pip install the requirements and then run 'python build.py'